Credit-Based Insurance Scores

 Insurance companies have also argued, in opposing changes to regulations in Michigan, that eliminating the use of insurance scores will increase prices for most consumers:

-People opposing the use of insurance scores have argued that:
+People opposing using insurance scores have argued that:

 Legal Basis for Using Credit Information for Insurance Purposes — Excerpt from the Fair Credit Reporting Act